 As our tour comes to an end, Anna leaves us in the estate’s garden where a table with wine glasses radiates in the late morning light.
 We sit down and enjoy the sun pouring through the trees.
 In no time we are greeted by Karoline Walch, one of Elena’s two daughters actively working in the family business.
 Karoline and her sister, Julia, are poised to follow in their mother’s footsteps and one day lead the estate.

 Karoline enthusiastically joins us at the tasting table.
 Her passion is immediately evident as she takes us on a journey through an array of her family’s award-winning wines.
-We begin with the single vineyard Pinot Bianco “Kristallberg”, the grapes of which are grown at a height of 600 meters (nearly 2,000 feet).
+We begin with the single-vineyard Pinot Bianco “Kristallberg”, the grapes of which are grown at a height of 600 meters (nearly 2,000 feet).

 The vineyard’s dramatic temperature swings between night and day give the Pinot Bianco “Kristallberg” a bright crispness, mineral tones and a bouquet flush with green apple and white peach.
 After a couple of sips, I find myself indulging more than tasting.
 The wine sings with summer elegance and I make a mental note to serve this splendor at my sister’s baby shower in August.

 After we finish sampling the Pinot Bianco we move on to the only Vigna-certified Pinot Grigio in Italy.
 Karoline shares that after five years a vineyard may apply for Vigna certification, which certifies the wine is born from a single, geographically-defined vineyard.
-Producing a wine in this manner ensures the heart and soul of the land are personified in each bottle — a guiding philosophy of the Elena Walch estate.
+Producing wine in this manner ensures the heart and soul of the land are personified in each bottle — a guiding philosophy of the Elena Walch estate.

 Pinot Grigio is my personal vice, so I am especially excited to try Elena Walch’s Pinot Grigio “Vigna Castel Ringberg”.
 Its rich fullness and fruity aroma immediately impress as I sip.
 Now, I have two Elena Walch wines I must serve at my sister’s shower.